jackr276/N-Puzzle-Solver-HTTP-Server/README.md

 The response builder subsystem is responsible for constructing the HTML that will be served in response to a request.
 The HTML constructed is based on the type of the request, which is why the parser subsystem is needed.
 Unlike some web servers, the HTML here is not served up through files, but as strings that are constructed and then sent over the socket connection.
 This decision was made because it is impossible to predict how long a solution to a certain N-Puzzle is, and as such impossible to make a set HTML file to serve up.
 This way of doing things allows for the server to dynamically serve data based on the solution to the given problem.

 ### [Server](https://github.com/jackr276/N-Puzzle-Solver-HTTP-Server/tree/main/src/server/remote_server)
 The server subsystem is the one that glues the previous 3 together.
 It uses sockets to maintain connections and send data, and is designed to be able to handle several concurrent connections at once.
 This is achieved through multithreading, and each client connection being granted its own individual server thread.
 The source code files themselves are very well documented and easy to read, so if you're interested in further in depth details of the subsystem, I'd recommend looking through them yourself.

+These modules all mesh and interact to provide the remote server and N-Puzzle solver functionality.

 ## Running this program
 After cloning the repository and navigating to the directory where it was downloaded, run the following command to give the runner script executable privileges: